It's Time For Bigger Goals

 To be considered for admission, applicants must complete the following steps.
 By following this procedure, there will be no application fee.

-1. Prepare a letter of interest to upload into the online application.
-A letter of intent describes educational, professional, research, and personal experiences that have resulted in an applicant's interests to pursue a career in school psychology, specifically pursue a Ph.D. in school psychology, and consider the Duquesne University Ph.D.
+- Prepare a letter of interest to upload into the online application.
+A letter of intent describes educational, professional, research, and personal experiences that have resulted in an applicant's interests to pursue a career in school psychology, specifically pursue a Psy.D. in school psychology, and consider the Duquesne University Psy.D.
 School Psychology Program in particular.
-The letter of interest should also outline an applicant's career goals so that the faculty may judge the match between the applicant's goals and the stated goals and competencies of the Ph.D.
+The letter of interest should also outline an applicant's career goals so that the faculty may judge the match between the applicant's goals and the stated goals and competencies of the Psy.D.
 Program.
-Applicants should be certain to cover his or her research experience and research interests as these are carefully evaluated by the Program faculty when reviewing applications for the Ph.D. program as it is in part a research-oriented degree.

-3. All official undergraduate and graduate transcripts should be sent by your university to the Office of Graduate Admissions (address below).
+- Official undergraduate and graduate transcripts from all institutions of higher learning attended, sent directly from the institution.
+We are unable to accept transcripts sent directly from applicants..
 If your undergraduate and/or graduate degrees are from an institution located outside of the United States, you must use a transcript credential evaluation service to obtain a course-by-course report.
 The official reports must be sent directly to Duquesne University from the organization you order through and will qualify as official transcripts.
 Please see Transcript Credit Evaluation section below.

-4. The submission of GRE scores is optional.
+- The submission of GRE scores is strongly recommended.
 GRE scores obtained within 5 years of the date of application can be sent to Duquesne University.
 Please contact ETS to have your official GRE scores sent to Duquesne University- Institutional Code #2196.
 Note it takes 7-10 days for Duquesne University to receive your score after your order from ETS.

 Change of Degree Programs